Ptero-Eggs/game-eggs/cod/iw4x/README.md

 >
 > Before installing IW4x, you need to obtain a legitimate copy of Call of Duty: Modern Warfare 2 (2009) [__from Steam__](https://store.steampowered.com/app/10180/Call_of_Duty_Modern_Warfare_2_2009/).
 > - This is required for installation of the server files.
+> - Client also need need to use the IW4x launcher installed to connect to the server
+> - Launcher can be found on https://iw4x.dev/

 > [!CAUTION]
 > [Only Steam is supported] IW4x does not support game copies from the Microsoft Store!